palewar/palewar.github.io/source/_posts/2015-02-16-calculator.markdown

 comments: true
 categories: [code, autolayout, adaptive, stanford, cs193p]
 ---
 {% img /images/stanford-ios8.png %} All new [CS193P](https://itunes.apple.com/us/course/developing-ios-8-apps-swift/id961180099) started at Stanford sometime back.
 Great news is, that it's being taught in Swift.
 I have just finished listening first 2 lectures.
 I am quite impressed with **Paul Hegarty**.
-He starts the lecture with firing Xcode, talking about it and then beginning to code a Calculator app in Swift.
-He explains concepts as and when needed while using them.
+He starts the lecture with firing Xcode, talking about it and then beginning to code a Calculator app in Swift. <!-- more --> He explains concepts as and when needed while using them.
 Quite hands-on and practical approach I must say.

 If you have some experience with programming and are well conversant with [OOPS](http://en.wikipedia.org/wiki/Object-oriented_programming) concepts, then the course should be really easy to follow for you.
 It's a free course and available via iTunes, so I think anybody who is beginning with iOS development or Swift should really go through it.